Last updated: February 5, 2026

 5.2.
 Analyzing The Results

 After running the simulation over the entire year of data, the platform would generate a performance report.
-This is where we look at the raw, unbiased numbers.
+This is where traders look at the raw, unbiased numbers.

 Backtesting the Stochastic Oscillator